Guide to Flying Drones Safely

 Don’ts when flying drones

 - Do not fly over populated areas, unauthorized areas, near sensitive installations such as power lines, airports as well as too far when you do not have experience and ability to control the device properly.
 You must adhere to all the regulations based on your location.

-- Drones shouldn’t be flown inside the airfields, aircraft flight paths or flight lines, restricted areas, over unprotected people and other places that endanger the lives of people, compromises security or privacy as well as increases the potential for damage to property.
+- Drones shouldn’t be flown inside airfields, aircraft flight paths or flight lines, restricted areas, over unprotected people, and in other places that endanger the lives of people, compromises security or privacy as well as increases the potential for damage to property.
 You may need to consult the specific county map that specifies the no-fly zones.

-- Don’t solely rely on the automated flight controls modes.
-Although the GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
+- Don’t solely rely on automated flight control modes.
+Although GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
 For this reason, the operator should know how to manually take control of the flight and avoid disappointments.

 Atomik RC Universal RC Drone Quadcopter Backpack Carry Case, Black/Red

 It is every pilot’s responsibility to ensure safety when flying drones.
 This involves having a good understanding of drone laws, drone capability and limitations as well as safety precautions.
 In addition, the person flying the drone must know where to fly and where not, as well as how to safely land the UAV in case of an emergency.